 L.A.S.
 Johnson Review Series

-The journal publishes critical state-of-the-art evaluations that advance knowledge in current key areas of research in systematic botany.
+Australian Systematic Botany publishes critical state-of-the-art evaluations that advance knowledge in current key areas of research in systematic botany.
 The series - The L. A. S. Johnson Reviews - is commissioned by invitation, and is numbered in sequence.
-We would greatly appreciate advice and suggestions on prospective reviews for this important series.
+We appreciate suggestions on prospective reviews for this important series.
 The journal will publish these papers as Open Access, free of charge.
 Please note that these papers are subject to peer-review and the editors reserve the right not to publish any material.

 Supplementary material of a detailed nature that may be useful to other workers, but which is not essential to the printed paper, may be lodged with the Editor-in-Chief, provided that it is submitted with the manuscript for inspection by the referees.
 Such material will be made available online.